 - Length exceeding one page

-- Difficulty summarizing the paragraph's point
+- Difficulty summarising the paragraph's point

 Mistake 3: The Abrupt Ending